-A candidate using a bilingual translation dictionary which contains notes will lose their marks and their right to this arrangement.
+A candidate using a bilingual translation dictionary which contains notes or revision data will lose their marks and their right to this arrangement.

 Translation of either examination material or the candidate's answers into or from the candidate's first language will not be permitted.